PowerShell/PSPrivateGallery/README.md

 If you need a private repository of PowerShell modules, we recommend deploying a Nuget repository and using PowerShellGet to retrieve and publish modules and scripts to it. https://docs.microsoft.com/en-us/nuget/hosting-packages/overview contains an overview of options for hosting a Nuget repository.

+Oustanding GitHub issues have been closed to clearly indicate that they are not being worked on.

 # Deploy and Manage a Private PowerShell Gallery